maxensas/lastgarriz/README.md

 This app has been silentely added to an internal black list by Team17.
 I had no message from them.
 EAC used with HLL does not detect this app as a cheat but send related informations about running apps and/or screenshots when you play.

-All releases have been removed, you can still continue to use this tool after compiling it yourself but this is at your own risk.
+All binaries have been removed, you can still continue to use this tool after compiling it yourself but this is at your own risk.
 See more information :  https://github.com/maxensas/lastgarriz/issues/1

 # <img src="https://i.imgur.com/deyzsBF.png" width="30" height="30"> Lastgarriz